 Louisville real estate is some of the most expensive in Tennessee, although Louisville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Louisville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Louisville are a mix of both white- and blue-collar jobs.
-Overall, Louisville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Louisville who work in office and administrative support (16.45%), management occupations (14.55%), and healthcare (12.56%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Louisville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Louisville is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Louisville who work in management occupations (12.24%), sales jobs (11.91%), and office and administrative support (10.26%).

-Louisville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Louisville doesn't have a public transportation system that people use for their commute.

-The education level of Louisville citizens is very high relative to the national average among all cities (21.84%): 37.77% of adults in Louisville have a bachelor's degree or even advanced degree.
+The citizens of Louisville are very well educated compared to the average community in the nation: 35.70% of adults in Louisville have a bachelor's degree or even advanced degree.

+Louisville is a somewhat ethnically-diverse city.
 The people who call Louisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Louisville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Louisville include German, Scots-Irish, Irish, and Scottish.
+Important ancestries of people in Louisville include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Louisville is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Italian and African languages.